celest-dev/website/docs/functions/data-types.md

 # Using custom data types

-With Celest Functions, you can use any of the standard Dart types available such as `int` or `string`, and you can also use your own custom datatypes that you have created.
+With Celest Functions, you can use any of the standard Dart types available such as `int` or `string`, and you can also use your own custom data types that you have created.
 Handling the transfer and formatting of data from your Flutter app to your backend, which is called serialization, is handled out-of-the-box in most cases.
-In situations requiring custom serialization, you can write custom logic for serializing the request/responses which we can use instead for your Celest Functions.
+In situations requiring custom serialization, you can write your own logic which we can use instead for serializing the request/responses of your Celest Functions.

-# Writing an example of using
+# Custom data type example

 Imagine you're working on an e-commerce application with an `Order` class defined in your codebase.